esphome/esphome-docs/components/display/index.rst

 Drawing Static Text
 *******************

-In your display code, you can render static text by referencing the font and just entering your string:
+In your display code, you can render static text by referencing the font and just entering your string enclosed in double quotes:

 .. code-block:: yaml